ghostsecurity/fast-icmpscan-to-host-discovery/README.md

 # fast-icmpscan-to-host-discovery
-Fast icmp scan for python host discovery
+Fast icmp scan in python for host  discovery